Katmai Coastal Bears Adventure

 Availability:

 There is no place else anywhere in the world to experience brown bears quite like Katmai National Park and Preserve.
-With a population of more than 2,200 bears, Katmai is the premier destination to observe and photograph this magnificent species.
+With a population of more than 2,200 bears, Katmai, Alaska is the ultimate destination to observe and photograph this magnificent species.

 Join me and a small group of fellow adventurers on an epic excursion to photograph in coastal Alaska.
 Jaclyn Merica, my assistant and co-instructor, and I will guide you along the shorelines to witness the prolific salmon run– a favorite annual event for the bears.